 Naturally, I don’t believe that 1 Timothy supports either of these assumptions.
 But it’s critical for me to point them out in advance because, it surprises me how many people engage this discussion without even realizing they believe them!

-Indeed, before you continue reading, I encourage you to sit down and read through 1 Timothy a few times.
-It should only take about 10 minutes.
-The reason is because, after you read the letter a few times, you’ll start to see a lot of subtle details about the specific women at Ephesus.
+Indeed, before you continue reading, I encourage you to sit down and read through the entirety of 1 Timothy a few times.
+It should only take about 10 minutes each time you do this.
+The reason for this is because, after you read the entire letter a few times, you’ll start to see a lot of subtle details about the specific women at Ephesus.
 And these small details will undercut both the Design and Redemption assumptions that Complementarians often bring to this text.